-Approval of the Report of the Committee of Whole for December 5, 2018
+Approval of the Report of the Committee of the Whole for November 20, 2018

 - VIII.
-Appointments, Proclamations, Etc.

-- A. Civil Rights Commission

-- Lee Gaston (New Appointment)

-- Patricia Hardaway (New Appointment)

-- Randy Moore (New Appointment)

-- IX.
-Presentations

-- X. Petitions and Communications from Council Members and the Mayor

-- XI.
-Individual Approval of Items on the Discussion Agenda

-- Second Consideration: Ordinance for Case No. ORD18-05: Request of the City of Davenport to repeal and replace Title 17 of the Davenport Municipal Code, entitled, "Zoning", by adopting a new zoning ordinance and map, and amending Titles 2 and 14 in order to make administrative changes to support the new code.
-[All Wards]
+Appointments, Proclamations, Etc. - IX.
+Presentations - A. Local Business "The Foundation of Our Community" to RSM US - X. Petitions and Communications from Council Members and the Mayor - XI.
+Individual Approval of Items on the Discussion Agenda - 1.
+First Consideration: Ordinance for Case No. ORD18-05: Request of the City of Davenport to repeal and replace Title 17 of the Davenport Municipal Code, entitled, "Zoning", by adopting a new zoning ordinance and map, and amending Titles 2 and 14 in order to make administrative changes to support the new code.
+[All Wards] - Resolution closing various street(s), lane(s) or public grounds on the listed date(s) to hold outdoor event(s).